 We evaluate the collectability of receivables (operating and finance lease receivables, deferral and restructuring receivables, and notes receivable) at an individual customer level.
-We monitor customers with past due payments and consider relevant operational and financial issues facing those customers, as well as our existing security packages in place with such customers, in order to determine an appropriate amount of bad debt expense or whether to shift such customers to revenue recognition on a cash basis.
+We monitor customers with past due payments and consider relevant operational and financial issues facing those customers, as well as our existing security packages in place with such customers, in order to determine an appropriate amount of bad debt expense.
 Bad debt expense is included in selling, general and administrative, net.